cnt5bs/nowebdoc-gems-ad/README.md

 # nowebdoc-gems-ad

-Extracts code fragments from specification files writen with `asciidoctor` delimiters.
+Extracts code fragments from specification files writen with `asciidoc` delimiters.
 More information in `doc` directory.

 # Author